easyJet (LON:EZJ) PT Lowered to GBX 490

-easyJet (LON:EZJ – Get Rating) had its price objective cut by equities researchers at Deutsche Bank Aktiengesellschaft from GBX 570 ($6.98) to GBX 490 ($6.00) in a report released on Friday, MarketBeat Ratings reports.
-The firm presently has a “hold” rating on the stock.
-Deutsche Bank Aktiengesellschaft’s target price points to a potential upside of 24.08% from the stock’s current price.
+easyJet (LON:EZJ – Get Rating) had its price objective trimmed by Deutsche Bank Aktiengesellschaft from GBX 570 ($6.98) to GBX 490 ($6.00) in a research report report published on Friday, Marketbeat.com reports.
+The brokerage currently has a hold rating on the stock.

 easyJet plc operates as an airline carrier primarily in Europe.
 It also leases aircrafts, as well as operates tours; and provides financing services.
 As of September 31, 2021, the company operated 927 routes with approximately 308 aircrafts in 34 countries; and 153 airports.
 It sells seats through its own website www.easyjet.com and its ‘easyJet Worldwide' platform, its mobile application, global distribution systems, corporate online booking tools, content aggregators, and tour operator.